medialab/xan/docs/cmd/join.md

                     always indexes the left file, while the right file is streamed.
 Prefer placing the smaller file on the left.
+    - `semi join`:  the command always indexes the right file and streams the left file.
+    - `anti join`:  the command always indexes the right file and streams the left file.
     - `cross join`: the command does not try to be clever and always indexes the left file, while the right file is streamed.
 Prefer placing the smaller file